Guikingone/SymfonyServicesStructure/chapter_I.md

 ```

 Now we getting serious, in fact, we simply build the process of retrieving a entity inside of our DBAL
-DataBase Abstract Layer) called Doctrine, this way, as soon as a id (define as a integer by the regular
+(DataBase Abstract Layer) called Doctrine, this way, as soon as an id (define as a integer by the regular
-expression define in the route) is send through the request of the updateArticle method, we grab him
+expression defined in the route) is send through the request of the updateArticle method, we grab him
 and pass him to the findOneBy method of Doctrine, all this in order to retrieve a entity already saved
 in the BDD.